 2) Pacific Remote Islands Marine National Monument — Made up of islands, reefs and atolls in the Pacific Ocean near the equator, it is, at almost half a million square miles, one of the world’s largest marine conservation areas.
 It is home to millions of birds and marine life, including the coconut crab, giant clams, Masked Boobies and White Terns.
 The monument was established in 2009 by President George W. Bush under the authority of the Antiquities Act of 1906, and was expanded in 2014 by President Barack Obama.
 Except for the Wake and Johnston Atolls, which are managed by the Department of Defense, the monument is managed by NOAA and the U.S. Fish and Wildlife Service.

 3) Yosemite National Park –– An impressive park whose form was defined granite and glaciers, Yosemite was first established by President Lincoln in 1864 as a Public Trust of California, years before Yellowstone, the first “National Park.”
 Nearly 750,000 acres protect wildlife, waterfalls, meadows, giant sequoias, and more.
 Like Yellowstone, the history of the land goes back thousands of years with Native Americans as the first inhabitants.
 Prospectors descended on the park in the Gold Rush of 1849, and the California State Militia’s Mariposa Battalion drove out the Native American inhabitants to open it for prospecting and settlement.
-Through the urging of naturalist John Muir, areas were added to the park, and it became a formal National Park in 1906.
+Through the urging of naturalist John Muir, Congress established Yosemite National Park in 1890, and additional areas were added to the park in 1906.
 Also, in 1918, it became the first park to have a female park ranger, Clare Marie Hodges.